Dr. Adam Moeser, DVM, MS, PhD

 Kyan Thelen, MS

 Kyan joined the GISBL in 2018 as a laboratory manager and research associate.
+She started pursuing her PhD in 2020, and her dissertation research focuses on the effects of histamine receptors in the stress response to weaning in pigs.
 She obtained her BS degree in Animal Science in 2015 and her MS degree in Comparative Medicine and Integrative Biology in 2017, both from Michigan State University.
 Her MS research, under Dr. Andres Contreras, focused on adipose tissue biology and modeling perivascular adipose tissue.

 Natalia Duque Wilckens, DVM, PhD